jmochel/endeavour/README.md

     * Should not impose excessive ceremony in order to write idiomatic code
     * Cognitively familiar to our target audience.
 * Performant.
     * The common case needs to be extremely fast.
-That means as close to zero overhead as possible for success paths.
+That means as close to zero overhead as possible for value paths.
     * Any added costs for failure paths must be entirely “pay-for-play.”
 * Diagnosable.
     * Debugging failures, either interactively or after-the-fact, needs to be productive and easy.